|

 381 kms SSW of Phuket (Phuket), Thailand,

-489 kms WNW of Kuala Lumpur, Malaysia
+489 kms WNW of Kuala Lumpur, Malaysia.

 References

-01) International Seismological Centre (ISC), Berkshire.
+International Seismological Centre (ISC),

-02) Macroseismic information has been compiled by the ASC from reports by local media and local NGO personnel
+the ASC from reports by local media and local NGO personnel.

 Page Citation